everypizza1/AI-Documentary/Outline.md

 PG: AI Text To Speech is also really good, as it has existied since 1961.
 PG: The main problem with AI is the price.
 PG: Most of the time, you need a good CPU, GPU, lots of RAM and a lot of storage space.
+PG: AI is also used in reccomended algorihims.
+PG: Ad personolisation depends on AI.
+PG: Whenever you click on a link or watch a video, it tells a server somwhere that you clicked on a link or watched a video.
+PG: It then analyses the video or webpage and shows you ads related to it.
+PG: If you press like or stay on the page for a certain ammount of time, that also gets sent to the serever.
+PG: If you press dislike, it gets sent to the server that you disliked the video.
+PG: Some other stuff sent to the server is:
+* Your adress
+* Where you where when you pressed like
+* Your IP adress
+* Your name
+* Much more

+PG: The AI uses that data to show you more things that you might like.
 PG:
 ---
 Part 4: `Outro`